graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 Kubernetes v1.35 addresses this by enabling `restartPolicy` and `restartPolicyRules` within the container API itself.
 This allows users to define restart strategies for individual regular and init containers that operate independently of the Pod's overall policy.
 For example, a container can now be configured to restart automatically only if it exits with a specific error code, avoiding the expensive overhead of rescheduling the entire Pod for a transient failure.

-In this release, the feature has graduated to Beta and is enabled by default.
+In this release, the feature has graduated to beta and is enabled by default.
 Users can immediately leverage `restartPolicyRules` in their container specifications to optimize recovery times and resource utilization for long-running workloads, without altering the broader lifecycle logic of their Pods.

 This work was done as part of [KEP #5307](https://kep.k8s.io/5307) led by SIG Node.